Rowan Dean: Broadcasting

 Dean has been accused of misogyny based on his comments about women and feminism.
 In December 2018, Spectator Australia published a column that described the Australian Greens senator Sarah Hanson-Young in sexualised language, which the Greens leadership called "appalling" and demanded that Sky News and the Australian Financial Review sack Dean.

 In July 2017, Dean suggested on Sky News that the Australian Race Discrimination Commissioner, Tim Soutphommasane, should "leave the country" after Soutphommasane called for more cultural diversity in Australian media and politics.
 On Sky News he comically mispronounced Soutphommasane's name and said "Tim, if you don’t like [Australia], join Yassmin, hop on a plane and go back to Laos" in what Junkee's Osman Faruqi called a "blatantly race-based attack".
 Soutphommasane was in fact born in Montpellier, France, to Chinese and Laotian parents.
 Several Sky News presenters publicly distanced themselves from Dean, with Sky's chief political reporter, Kieran Gilbert, describing Dean's comments as "pathetic", "low" and "reprehensible".

-Dean is a supporter of former US President Donald Trump.
+Dean is a supporter of US President Donald Trump.
 In November 2016, Dean attended a party at The Rugby Club in Sydney to celebrate the victory of Donald Trump in the 2016 United States presidential election.
 In 2018, Dean described Trump as "the greatest president since Ronald Reagan".
 Dean prematurely predicted the re-election of Donald Trump in 2020 on Sky News based on early, incomplete results.
 In the aftermath of the election, Dean drew criticism from a columnist writing for The Guardian for repeating the debunked and discredited claim that Joe Biden's victory was due to large-scale electoral fraud.

 Dean rejects the scientific consensus on climate change and has claimed that human induced climate change is a "hoax".
 He was widely criticised for comments he made on Sky News in 2019 that climate change was a "fraudulent and dangerous cult" and that children boycotting school to protest climate inaction was a form of "child abuse".